axiomhq/axiom-rs/README.md

 axiom-rs = "0.6"
 ```

-If you use the [Axiom CLI](https://github.com/axiomhq/cli), run `eval $(axiom config export -f)` to configure your environment variables.
+If you use the [Axiom CLI](https://github.com/axiomhq/cli), run
+`eval $(axiom config export -f)` to configure your environment variables.

-Otherwise create a personal token in [the Axiom settings](https://cloud.axiom.co/settings/profile) and export it as `AXIOM_TOKEN`.
-Set `AXIOM_ORG_ID` to the organization ID from the settings page of the organization you want to access.
+Otherwise create a personal token in
+[the Axiom settings](https://cloud.axiom.co/settings/profile) and make note of
+the organization ID from the settings page of the organization you want to
+access.

 Create and use a client like this: